-Tod’s S.p.A., the Italian company listed on the Milan Stock Exchange and holding of the luxury goods group of the same name operating in luxury and quality shoes, accessories and apparel with the Tod’s, Roger Vivier, Hogan and Fay brands, reported a 55.1 percent increase in sales for its first half of 2021 ended 30th June, 2021.
+The Board of Directors of Tod’s S.p.A., the Italian company listed on the Milan Stock Exchange and holding of the luxury goods group of the same name operating in luxury and quality shoes, accessories and apparel with the Tod’s, Hogan, Roger Vivier and Fay brands, approved the group’s report for the first half of 2020 ended on 30th June, 2020.

 In the first half of 2020, consolidated sales were US$302 million, down 43.5% from H1 2019; the sharp decline in revenues reflects the effects of the restrictions adopted to deal with the spread of the COVID-19 pandemic, such as the closure of shops and severe restrictions on the movement of people, with an exceptionally negative impact on tourist flows.
 The impacts were much more evident in the second quarter of 2020, when the lockdown, which in the first quarter had mainly characterized the Greater China area, was practically extended worldwide.

 In the second quarter of 2020, sales totalled US$122 million, down 56.3% from Q2 2019, mainly due to the long closure period of most of the stores.

 In the current year, the impact of currency fluctuations is not meaningful; at constant exchange rates, meaning by using the average exchange rates of the first six months of 2019, including the related effects of hedging contracts, sales would have been US$301 million, down 43.6% from the first half of 2019.

 After a positive start in the first weeks of the year, the group’s results were visibly influenced by the outbreak of the Covid-19 pandemic, which led to the progressive closure of the stores in all geographic areas and the interruption of production activities.